 Dopamine is a common chemical neurotransmitter that gets into the pathway of the brain.

-At that point, it “reaches a widespread portion of the brain that is concerned with emotion, pleasure, memory of emotional events, and decision-making ability for emotional events.”
+At that point, it “reaches a widespread portion of the brain that is concerned with emotion, pleasure, the memory of emotional events, and decision-making ability for emotional events.”